ed-sek/SK-17-Automation-Project/README.md

 3. **Run Tests**:
     - Execute `mvn clean test` from the project root.
+    - TestNG will run all test classes as defined in `testng.xml` in consecutive order.
-    - TestNG will run all tests as defined in `testng.xml`.
+    - TestNG will run all test classes as defined in `testng-parallel.xml` in parallel.

 4. **Test Reports and Screenshots**:
     - Test reports, screenshots, and logs will be generated in the respective directories under `src/test/resources`.